Githubbubber/editorsandwriters_app_revamp/README.md

 # Editors & Writers (will be renamed upon completion)
 ***
-Editors & Writers is a professional social network of writers and editors of color in the comics industry.
+Editors & Writers is a professional network for writers and editors of color in the comics industry.

 ## Interface
 * Comic book-inspired visuals to the design